Taken from CPO Celtic Manor Event, October 9th 2018

 Claire Lawrence-Downs, Director of Procurement & Commercial- N Brown Group plc-

 On the matter of diversity, we are an all inclusive business and our strapline is ‘Fashion That Fits.’
-In Ladieswear, our sizes range from 12-32 and in Menswear we go up to 5XL with a maximum Mens shoe size of 19.
+In Ladieswear, our sizes range from 12-32 and in Menswear we go up to 5XL.

-We also target a market that is 50+ in our JD Williams catalogue and beyond that, in terms of our proposition of accessibility to our product, we have a financial services business that allows people to access and pay in different ways.
-So for me, diversity is about inclusion, exacting with fear and treating everyone equally.
+We also target a market that is 50+ in our JD Williams catalogue in terms of our proposition of accessibility to our product, we have a financial services business that allows people to access and pay in different ways.
+So for me, diversity is about inclusion, acting without fear or favour and treating everyone equally.

 Craig Cherry, Procurement Director - Dentsu Aegis Network-

 In terms of diversity, I think the easiest way to explain the position of our business, as well as my personal view, is that we have global clients that covers the biggest brands in the world.
 So if we are sending teams of people to sell a creative idea to them, that team of people needs to be diverse and representative of the brand we are trying to be involved with.
 Otherwise, you are not being true to yourself or the client.